D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 MEDIC: This Monk is a skilled medical practitioner, as well as warrior, and has undergone special training, applying powerful herbal remedies to aid in combat.

 Advantages:
-– Gains ki power, which is used to activate kit abilities.
-Gains +1 to maximum ki power every 2 levels (starting at 1st level).
+– Gains Ki Energy, which is used to activate kit abilities.
+Gains +1 to maximum Ki Energy every 2 levels (starting at 1st level).
-– Ki Regen: The character passively regains 1 ki power every 5 rounds.
+– Ki Regen: The character passively regains +1 Ki Energy every 5 rounds.
 – May use the Black Remedy ability.
-Requires 1 ki power.
+Requires 1 Ki Energy.

 BLACK REMEDY: All attacks in the next 10 seconds spread a healing remedy.
 Restores 2d6 Hit Points to allies in a 7-ft. radius.

 – 5th level: May use the White Remedy ability.
-Requires 2 ki power.
+Requires 2 Ki Energy.

 WHITE REMEDY: All attacks in the next 10 seconds spread a soothing remedy.
 All enemies in a 7-ft. radius are slowed for 1 round, and must make a save vs. Death or fall asleep for 5 rounds or until attacked.

 – 7th level: May use the Medic Arts ability.
-Requires 3 ki power.
+Requires 3 Ki Energy.

 MEDIC ARTS: Use this ability to select from a list of Medic Arts.
 The list of abilities includes Lay On Hands, Cure Afflictions, Recall Spirit, Spiritual Clarity, and Poison Weapon.
 Curative spells are applied instantly to the touched creature.

 – 9th level: May use the Healing Rain ability.
-Requires 4 ki power.
+Requires 4 Ki Energy.

-HEALING RAIN: Crystal healing shards rain down in a 12-ft. radius for 2 rounds, washing away fatigue and healing all allied and neutral creatures in the area 3d8+2 Hit Points each round.
+HEALING RAIN: Crystal healing shards rain down in a 12-ft. radius for 2 rounds, washing away fatigue and healing all allied and neutral creatures in the area 10 + 15% of maximum Hit Points each round.

 – 13th level: May use the Dragonrot ability.
-Requires 5 ki power.
+Requires 5 Ki Energy.

-DRAGONROT: An illusory dragon's head spews forth decaying breath.
-All enemies in a 15-ft. radius suffer a deathly rotting, which inflicts 1d8+5 magic damage per round for 5 rounds (no save).
+DRAGONROT: An illusory dragon spews forth decaying breath.
+All enemies in a 15-ft. radius are afflicted with Dragonrot, which deals 8 + 5% of max HP damage per round for 5 rounds (no save).
 Victims also suffer a -4 penalty to Saving Throws for the duration.
-The effects are noncumulative.
+The effects are not cumulative.

 Disadvantages:
 – Only gains 8 thieving skill points per level.